vinceniko/matryoshka/README.md

 Overview
 --------
-Unpacks any array with nested-array type-containers into a single level.
+Unpacks any array with nested-array type-containers to a 1D array.

 Features
 --------